D.C. opens covid centers, Montgomery County considers vaccine passport

 The centers will provide vaccines, at-home rapid antigen test kits and kiosks for taking PCR tests and are located in areas selected for accessibility, such as a shopping center.
 Centers in wards 3, 4, 5 and 6 are slated to open Monday.

-After a months-long surge driven by the omicron variant, infection rates dropped in recent days by about 30 percent in D.C. and Maryland, and less in Virginia, where the spike took longer to materialize than elsewhere in the region, according to The Washington Post’s covid tracker.
+After a months-long surge driven by the omicron variant, infection rates dropped in recent days by about 30 percent in D.C. and Maryland, and less in Virginia, where the spike took longer to materialize than elsewhere in the region, according to The Washington Post’s coronavirus tracker.

-The District last week reported that 10 residents died of coronavirus.
+The District last week reported that 10 residents died of the coronavirus.
 Each was unvaccinated or had an unknown vaccination status, said Patrick Ashley, the head of emergency response for the city’s health department, which will continue to stock tests at select libraries, firehouses and other locations.

 “The one common thing these people are dying from is … being unvaccinated,” Ashley said.